+The Norwich Medical School is committed to supporting equality and diversity throughout our school community.
+The SEESAW committee, (Supporting Excellence Equality and Satisfaction for all at Work) is working to implement the ethos of Athena SWAN.
 The Athena SWAN charter embraces good employment practices for women working in Science, Technology, Engineering, Maths and Medicine (STEMM) in higher education and research.
-It aims to assist the recruitment, retention and promotion of women in STEMM.
+It aims to assist the recruitment, retention and promotion of women in STEMM